 Regular guest chefs & industry professionals

-Rossa has been guest baker at Lynda Booth's Dublin Cookery School since the very beginning and there is no one we have met who is more passionate or knowledgeable about bread.
-After working for over six years in small artisan bakeries in the south of France, Rossa opened his own bakery Le Levain in Dublin, where his breadmaking is based on a natural fermentation method that was standard in 18th century France but very few bakers use today.
-Every visit from Rossa is hotly anticipated and very special for both our team and students.
+Rossa has been guest baker at Lynda Booth’s Dublin Cookery School since the very beginning and there is no one we have met who is more passionate or knowledgeable about bread.
+After working for over six years in small artisan bakeries in the south of France, Rossa returned home to open his own wholesale bakery Le Levain, beloved by top restaurants all around Dublin.
+Rossa's breadmaking is based on a natural fermentation method that was standard in 18th century France but very few bakers use today.
+After recently selling Le Levain, Rossa opened The Lady From Shanghai, a very special little spot in the city that offers lucky customers a taste of his artisan bread, patisserie, and coffee, straight from the master!
+Every visit from Rossa here is hotly anticipated and very special for both our team and students.

 Stephen started his culinary career in Paris at the renowned Michelin two-starred restaurant and brasserie Fauchon before returning to Dublin to work briefly with Paul Flynn in Balzac.
 Stephen continued his culinary adventuring in Gothenberg, Sweden for two years before arriving back in Dublin to work at L’Ecrivain with Derry Clarke for 9 years.
 Wanting to create his own special place, Stephen opened up the Pichet in 2009, one of our favourite places to enjoy modern Irish food at its best.